Cultural references to chickens: Emblems

 Today, the Gallic rooster is an emblem of France.
 The rooster is also an emblem of Wallonia and the Turkish city of Denizli.

 Among Roman deities, Priapus was sometimes represented as a cock, with its beak as a phallus and its wattles as testicles.
 The cock or a man with rooster attributes was similarly used as an erotic symbol, Priapus Gallinaceus.

-The Scottish Cockburn clan use the cock as their badge.
+The Scottish Clan Cockburn use the cock as their badge.
 Their canting coat-of-arms is Argent three cocks gules, and their motto is ACCENDIT CANTU (Latin: He rouses us with song).
 A fighting cockerel on a ball is the symbol of Tottenham Hotspur Football Club.
 The cockerel wears a pair of spurs, a reference to the club's nickname.
 It has been present on their crest and shield since 1901.

 The cockerel is the emblem of the Turkish sports club Denizlispor, founded in 1966.
 The supporters of the club are called cockerels.
 Another football club that uses a rooster as its symbol and mascot is the Clube Atlético Mineiro, from Brazil.
 Brazilian football fans often refer to Mineiro as "Galo", which means rooster in Portuguese.
 In Australia, the Sydney Roosters, who play in the National Rugby League have adopted the cockerel as its emblem.
 The Roosters' emblem is a cock with its comb fashioned to represent the Sydney Opera House.
 Jesus College in the University of Cambridge features roosters on its coat of arms, which is a pun on the name of the college's founder, John Alcock.
 The University of South Carolina features a Gamecock, or fighting cockerel, as its mascot for all athletic programs.
 The Coat of arms of Kenya features a rooster holding an axe.
 The emblem of Chianti Classico is a black rooster.